 The bylaws will be enforced by the Lee Board of Health.
-The Lee Greener Gateway Committee (formerly the Lee Recycling Committee) and the Tri-Town Health Department, which comprises the staff of the Boards of Health in Lee, Lenox, and Stockbridge, have been carrying out a business and public education program to help residents, businesses, and visitors transitioin to the implementation of the bylaws and will continue to support the transition.
+The Lee Greener Gateway Committee (formerly the Lee Recycling Committee) and the Tri-Town Health Department, which comprises the staff of the Boards of Health in Lee, Lenox, and Stockbridge, carried out an extensive business and public education program to help residents, businesses, and visitors transitioin to the implementation of the bylaws and will continue to support the transition.

 A key provision in each bylaw required the Lee Board of Health to adopt a list of approved and available alternatives for the products covered.
 The Board of Health met in mid-November and approved such a list.
 You can see the complete, official list here.
 We created a summary of the list, which you can here.

 Crucial to the successful implementation of the plastic shopping bag reduction bylaw will be the widespread use of reusable shopping bags.
 During the transition, we have distributed reusable bags to those who can least afford them and undertook activities to increase the use of reusable bags among the rest of the population.
 These activities information pieces, posters, and the sale of bags the Committee purchased.
 We cannot do this alone and are extremely grateful for contributions of bags from businesses and others in and outside of Lee.
 In fact, very early on we donated to the Lee Food Pantry two boxes of bags given to us by Blue Q in Pittsfield.
 And, during the Farmers Market "Green Day' last July, Lee Bank made available a box of bags.
 During Founders Weekend, Adams Bank passed out insulated,reusable bags.
 Please thank these organizations.
 And, of course, we welcome more contributions.